AndresVGu/toughbook-autoinstall/README.md

 Most of the time the **Sierra Wireless EM7455 Modem** works on Ubuntu 24.0, these devices are automatically detected and should work with the built-in drivers.
 However, you need to configurate the Access Point Name (APN) to connect your mobile data network.

 1. Insert the SIM Card: You will not see the **“Mobile Network Configuration”** option in the UI until a SIM Card is detected.
-2. Go to Mobile Network Settings and configure the APN: Access Point Names => add new APN and you will need to fill these fields:
+2. Go to Mobile Network Settings and configure the APN: Access Point Names &rarr; add new APN and you will need to fill these fields:

    | <!--> | <!--> |
    |:-----:|:------|
    | Name  |  internet |
    | APN  |  sp.telus.com  |

-(remember you need to use the APN for the data provider) \
+(remember you need to use the APN for the data provider)

 3. Save changes and make sure to select this APN as the default